nadaamiin/Architech/README.md

-# Invest Wise
+# Architech

-**Invest Wise** is a personal finance and investment management app tailored for users in Egypt.
+**Architech** is a personal finance and investment management app tailored for users in Egypt.
 It allows individuals to manage budgets, track investments, and securely access their financial data through a single linked bank account.

 ## Features